 The story of Camano Chapel began in the late 1940's when a group of people felt the need for a community church to be built.
 Two acres of land were purchased and building began in 1949 at the present site.
 Leader Clarence Dirks had played football for the Washington Huskies and was a writer for the Seattle Post-Intelligencer newspaper.
 The articles he wrote about an island community building a church inspired people to send donations.

 In 1967 the church was on the verge of closing its doors when the leaders heard about a group called Village Missions.
 Village Missions would help pay the salary for a pastor so he could work full time reaching out to the community.
 In August 1967 Village Missions sent Pastor John Duckworth and family to Camano Chapel.
-But because of poor health he was forced to leave the ministry in May 1968.
+Because of poor health he was forced to leave the ministry in May 1968.

 Pastor Bill and Gayle Wayland retired in 1996 to begin a ministry of encouragement to Village Missions pastors.
-Pastor Kris and Joyce Kramer arrived in early 1997, and Camano Chapel continues to grow.
+Pastor Kris and Joyce Kramer arrived in early 1997 and Camano Chapel continued to grow.
 In 2003 Island County approved a site plan for future expansion, the most immediate need being increased classroom space for both Sunday and midweek ministry use.